 It was a slow procession in the dark, illuminated by head touches, as around 150 walkers and about 40 guides headed the 2.7km toward the summit at the same time.
 Thankfully the crowds thinned after about an hour, making for more enjoyable walking.

-It was a full moon so once about the tree line I didn’t need my head torch.
+It was a full moon so once above the tree line I didn’t need my head torch.
 It was quite special to walk toward the summit by moonlight, carefully following the white rope, required at steep points to pull myself up.

 The summit is a pretty small peak marked by a sign, and surrounded on several sides by a wire fence to protect people from falling off.